Shippo

 Purchase Confirmation Gate

-Before every transactions-create, summarize carrier/service, cost, delivery time, and origin/destination.
 Do not proceed without explicit user confirmation.

 Domestic Label

-4. Call transactions-create with rate (object_id), label_file_type (default PDF_4x6), async: false.
+5. Call purchase_shipping_label with: rate (selected rate object_id), label_file_type (default PDF_4x6), async: false.

-5. Check status:
+6. Check response status:

-• QUEUED/WAITING: poll transactions-get until resolved.
+• QUEUED/WAITING: poll get_transaction until resolved.

-• ERROR: report messages array.
+• ERROR: report messages from the messages array.

 International Label